Ronaldo dropped, Ramos scores 3 for Portugal at World Cup

 Ramos even had an assist, playing the ball through for Guerreiro to score the fourth goal.

-Ronaldo had a couple of chances after coming on, and even thought he had scored when he ran through and drove a low shot past Sommer.
+Ronaldo was lively when he came on and and even thought he had scored when he ran through and drove a low left-footed shot past Sommer.
 The goal was disallowed for offside, much to the irritation of the fans — Portuguese or from other countries — who had come to see him play.

+Switzerland's only goal came in the 57th minute when Manuel Akanji tapped in at the far post after a corner kick.

 LONG WAIT